 Add some tradition to your flooring with a border.
 Metro tiles are ideal for this purpose and come in a range of sizes to suit your space.
 A monochrome palette is perfect to represent a more classical style bathroom floor and you could even have a pitch black border.

-A traditional floor can also be achieved with subtle period feature tiles (pictured below).
+A traditional floor can also be achieved with subtle period feature tiles, as featured below.

 Metro tiles and patterned feature tiles are both great options for traditional bathroom floors

 6. Small format tiles for a big look

 Small format tiles aren’t just for your walls.
 You can make a real style statement with your bathroom flooring by using penny-sized tiles.
 Usually available as a sheet which can laid directly onto your floorboards or substrate, penny-sized tiles are becoming increasingly popular—bang on-trend for 2018.
 Some will tell you that these small format tiles should only be used sparingly on walls and as splashbacks, but I think differently!
 Go bold and add these tiny tiles to your floor.
 Why not give Mosaic Hex gloss tiles (see below) a go?
 And to push the envelope a little further, why not add a contrasting grout colour?

 These hexagonal tiles may be small but they make a big impact